 Also Read: Windows 10 Backup Guide: Backing Up to an External Hard Drive

-And now it’s time to fix your “system restore Windows 10 not working” issue:
+And now it’s time to fix your your problem with system restore not working in Windows 10:

 1. Make Sure System Restore Is Enabled